cvfavano/memory-card-game/README.md

 # memory-card-game

-A simple game to test memory.
+A simple memory game.
 Built with React and PokeAPI.co

+GamePlay:
+Click on each unique card once and once only.
+Game ends when player clicks on the same card twice.